-"Its really conveniently located" or "It's right next to my department"
+"It's really conveniently located" or "It's right next to my department"

 Oxford is a small city with the university dominating the city centre.
 This means you can walk almost everywhere.
 Even the furthest away colleges are closer than the accommodation at many other city universities!
 (Cycling is popular in Oxford if you fancy saving time, but for most people it's not entirely necessary.)

-As a very broad generalisation, location is a good indicator of how old/pretty the buildings look.
-Colleges in the city centres are usually the old looking colleges, whereas more modern colleges are usually a short walk out of town.
+As a very broad generalisation, location is a good indicator of how old and pretty the buildings look.
+Colleges in the city centre are usually the nice-looking colleges, whereas more modern colleges are usually a short walk out of town.
 But often the colleges on the edges have significantly larger grounds.

 "The accommodation there is superb!"

 After that, it varies depending on the college.
-Some give you accommodation every year (sometimes on the main site, sometimes in annexes), but others have limited rooms so you'll have to hit the private housing market (sometimes having to decide who to live with after knowing people only a few months, although students at other universities manage it!).
+Some give you accommodation every year (sometimes on the main site, sometimes in annexes), but others have limited rooms so you'll have to hit the private housing market (sometimes having to decide who to live with after knowing people only a few months, although students at other universities often have to do this too).

 "It has cheap accommodation and food" or "It's ridiculously rich"

-Also, the richer colleges may have better stocked libraries, better sports facilities, can afford to give you more contact hours, etc. You might want to investigate grants for people who do well in exams, for travel in the vacations, for buying books, for sporting success, for musical achievement, etc.
+Also, the richer colleges may have better stocked libraries, better sports facilities, can afford to give you more contact hours, etc. You might want to investigate grants for people who do well in exams, for travel in the holidays, for buying books, for sporting success, for musical achievement, etc.

 "It has a particular sports/music/etc facility that I'd use"

-It can be hard to find out exactly what each college has – if you're not sure, you can ask current students on the TSR forums.
-Obviously don't expect every college to have everything, only cross off colleges that don't have a facility that is absolutely essential.
+It can be hard to find out exactly what each college has – if you're not sure, you can ask current students on the TSR Oxford Colleges forum.
+Obviously don't expect every college to have everything, and only cross off colleges that don't have a facility that is absolutely essential.

-No matter how workaholic you are, everyone has time to get involved with some other activities.
+No matter how much of a workaholic you are, everyone has time to get involved with some other activities.
 There are always university clubs, and you can get involved in activities at other colleges, but having a way of getting involving in college is fun.
 Consider also the facilities available.
 Table tennis tables and badminton courts are rare, for example, and having your own sports grounds right next to college is a real plus for sporty types.

 "I fancy being part of a small/large college, or at least one with a few other people studying my course"

-Perhaps more importantly, you probably want there to be a few others studying your subject – being the only student at your college studying Music in your year will be quite a different experience to having five others.
-Note that the physical size of college sites varies quite a lot, and often doesn't match the number of students (this affects how many years you can live on the main site).
+Perhaps more importantly, you probably want there to be a few others studying your subject – being the only student at your college studying music in your year will be quite a different experience to having five others.
+Note that the physical size of college sites varies quite a lot, and often doesn't match the number of students.
+This also affects how many years you can live on the main site.

 "I walked in and it just felt right" or "I like the look of the place"

-... the bad reasons (you can use these, but don't place too much emphasis on them) ...
+The bad reasons (you can use these, but don't place too much emphasis on them)